Call now for addiction support(877) 648-4288

 Most importantly, you must understand that you are not to blame for this situation.
 By admitting and acknowledging that you are not to blame for your loved one’s refusal to enter treatment, you can reduce any resentment or frustration you may be holding on to.
 Addiction is a disease with various genetic and environmental factors.
 Do not allow your loved one to blame you.
 It is important to stay positive and not hold on to resentment and self-blame which may in fact hinder your desire and ability to help them.

-After having a discussion with your loved one about their problem with alcohol or other drugs, if they continue to refuse to enter treatment, it may be a good time to consider staging an intervention.
+After having a discussion with your loved one about their alcohol and drug use, if they continue to refuse to enter treatment, it may be a good time to consider staging an intervention.
 An intervention is a personal meeting involving loved ones, family members, colleagues, or other important people in someone’s life.
-Together with a professional substance abuse professional, everyone plans what they intend to say to the person.
+Together with a professional substance abuse provider, everyone plans what they intend to say to the person.
 Interventions often come as a surprise to the addicted person, but sometimes they might know about them in advance.
-Interventions help force your loved one to confront the impact of their addiction on themselves and the people who care about them.
-If your loved one is unwilling to agree to treatment, an intervention can be an impactful way to encourage them to make the right decision.
+Interventions help encourage your loved one to confront the impact of their addiction on themselves and the people who care about them.
+If your loved one is unwilling to agree to treatment, an intervention can be an impactful way to encourage them to make the healthiest decision.

 Help is Available

 Helping someone decide to enter treatment and recover from alcohol or drug addiction when they don’t want help is challenging.
 However, these tips can be a great way to start.
-Please contact a dedicated treatment specialist today to learn more, we are always available to help.
+Please contact a dedicated treatment provider today to learn more.